bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/monero-and-the-privacy-doom-principle-btcpp-cdmx.md

 And in the case of Zcash, you get this security because every single output is a plausible source of every single transaction.
 And so this sort of statistical analysis doesn't work.

-## Chapter 6: Potential Solutions and Future of Cryptocurrency Privacy
+## Potential Solutions and Future of Cryptocurrency Privacy

 Since I have time, I'll go ahead and talk about a potential fix.
 So I think that if Monero and similar cryptocurrencies want to fix what they should do is they should switch to a full decoy model.